barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 You have like 48 hours from the pitch of your idea to the final product, which may involve team building.
 Working together is crucial for success, but a good project structure is too.

-If you don't practice modularity you simply will not have enough time to finish you project.
+If you don't practice modularity you simply will not have enough time to finish your project.
 One way to go is to split your work into the components of your architecture.

 For example one does machine learning, one the app and one the middle-ware.